-e.
+v.
 Construction Traffic

 The Proposed Project will have a similar timeline for its construction sequence as the former project, 18 to 21 months, and would take place at times conforming to the Town Code, specifically, between 8:00 am and 8:00 pm from Monday through Friday and occasionally between 9:00 am to 5:00 pm on Saturdays, Sundays, and Holidays.
-See Section III.K "Construction Impacts" for the table of construction phasing showing duration of each phase.
+See Section III.K "Construction Impacts" for the table Table III3.K-1, of "construction Construction phasing Phasing", showing the estimated duration of each phase as well as the estimated number of employees by phase.